 Our PhD programme is designed to allow students to transition smoothly from course-based study towards independent research.

 The standard route of our PhD programme is full time (3-4 years).
 PhD research may also be done on a part time basis in exceptional cases (5-6 years).
-Upon admission, part-time PhD students should commit to attending the College (typically one day per week) and meeting their supervisor regularly (once or twice a month).

 Students need to complete the following ‘milestones’ to demonstrate that their work is progressing well: